intel-iot-devkit/how-to-code-samples/close-call-reporter/cpp/README.md

 https://software.intel.com/en-us/node/633284

 The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually onto your Arduino\*/Genuino\* 101.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually onto your Arduino 101\* (branded Genuino 101\* outside the U.S.).

 ### Running the example with the cloud server